The Horse Lurja: Uzbekistan

-In an Uzbek tale titled "Черный волшебный конь" ("The Black Magic Horse"), collected by Uzbek folklorist Muzayyana Alaviya, a padishah suffers for not having any child, until a qalander comes to his palace and predicts he shall father a girl, and warns him he shall not deny anything she asks of him.
+In an Uzbek tale titled "Черный волшебный конь" ("The Black Magic Horse"; Turkish: Kara Müșkül At), collected by Uzbek folklorist Muzayyana Alaviya, a padishah suffers for not having any child, until a qalander comes to his palace and predicts he shall father a girl, and warns him he shall not deny anything she asks of him.
 The qalander gives the padishah an apple, whose half the padishah eats and his wife the other half.
 They have a daughter they call Mushkiya ("fragrant").
 One day, the maidservants find a louse in her hair.
 Mushkiya decides to fatten it, skin it and make a carpet as part of a suitor riddle.
 To keep the secret, Mushkiya orders her nanny to be taken to desert.
 Out of pity, another servant simply abandons the nanny in the desert and brings back a bloodied kerchief.
 Still in the desert, the "Wolf King" approaches her and she tells the answer to the princess's riddle.
 The Wolf King and his pack come to the palace to woo the princess, and he guesses it right.
 The padishah shames his daughter for such a foolish whim, but she says she will consult with a vizier.
 The vizier advises her to get a magic black horse - inherited from her ancestors - from the stables, a whip and garments; follow the wolf to its den on a horse, but not dismount it, then ride the horse towards any unknown destination.
 Mushkiya rides the magic black horse after her wolf suitor to its cave, and before she dismounts, she puts her plans into action: pretending to "exorcize" evil spirits from the wolf's cave, she whips her horse three times, each time the horse soaring high in the sky, then flying away.
 Meanwhile, in another kingdom, a widowed kingdom is told by his wiseman that his future bride will come in a flying horse.
 The king meets the rider on the flying horse, and thinks they are male, instead of his prophesied bride.
 The king mistakes him for a male rider and tries to unmask her by some tests: by sitting next to him, and bathing in the river.
 Eventually, the king falls ill with love for the girl and she reveals herself.
 Mushkiya and the king marry.
 Some time later, the king has to leave on a misson around the kingdom, and leaves his wife to the court's care.
 After nine months, Mushkiya gives birth to male twins, Hassan and Husan, and the vizier writes him a letter.
 A messenger is assigned to take the letter to the king, but stops to rest by a lodge on the way.
 After the messenger delivers the true letter to the king, he passes by the same lodge, where the owner's daughter - a spurned suitor to the king - changes the king's missive for a false command to burn Mushkiya and her children at the stake.
 The vizier receives the letter and despite doubting its contents at first, decides to carry out the orders.
 Before the queen is burnt, her magic black horse takes her and the children elsewhere.
 At a safe distance, the horse says he is dying, and asks Mushkiya to bury his eyes to create two springs, his ears to create gates, strips of its skin to create a fortress-city and its mane to grant greater fortune.
-The horse dies, and Mushkiya separates its body parts;.
+The horse dies, and Mushkiya separates its body parts.
 Overnight, an entire fortified city appears to her, where she lives with the twins.
 Meanwhile, the king returns from his mission and, thinking his wife and sons are dead, decides to wander about as a beggar.
 He eventually goes to the new fortified city that appeared overnight and finds his wife and children.
 After a joyous reunion, the family is separated again: Mushkiya is kidnapped by a caravan; while trying to cross a river, the king loses both Hassan and Husan, and washes up in another kingdom; Hassan is stolen by a wolf, but saved by a huntsman; Husan is swallowed by a fish, but is saved by a fisherman.
 At the end of the tale, after a long time of separation, the family is reunited for good.